TeoJT/sketchiepad/README.md

 # Sketchiepad
-## What is Sketchiepad??
+## What is Sketchiepad?
-Sketchiepad is a piece of s--- that allows you to code animations thanks to the amazing Processing 3 rendering engine.
+Sketchiepad is a rudimentary tool that allows you to code animations thanks to the amazing Processing 3 rendering engine.
 It essentially simplifies the process of rendering bitmaps to a canvas and recording them as frames, complete with background sound/music and tools to make it easier to make your scene pretty without having to reposition everything by entering numbers repeatedly until it's in the right place.

 ## Features
 - Automatically load images, sounds, and shaders from their respective folders inside of `data`, so you don't need to worry about loading them in the setup() statement